 Patents have a finite useful life and are carried at cost less accumulated amortisation and impairment losses.
 The method and useful lives of finite life intangible assets are reviewed annually.
 Changes in the expected pattern of consumption or useful life are accounted for prospectively by changing the amortization method or period.
 Amortisation is calculated based on projected future sales method to allocate the cost of the patents over their remaining estimated useful lives.
-Presently the majority of patents will expire in approximately 2 years.
+The majority of patents have expired at reporting date.